 Successful apprenticeships require commitment from all concerned.
 Senior management, department managers, supervisors, mentors and apprentices must all be doing their part.
-Careful planning with a long-term view went into the development of NEDA’s apprenticeship program.
+Careful planning with a long-term view went into the development of NAEDA’s apprenticeship program.
 A tremendous amount of work occurred before the first mentor and apprentice were matched together.
 That said, the relationship between the mentor and apprentice is perhaps the most important piece of the puzzle.
 Simply put mentors are the key to successful apprenticeship programs!
 They are the conduit for the transfer of “industry” knowledge from well qualified master and journeyman to the apprentices.

 Mentors Are Key to Successful Apprenticeships